jetkan-yk/nlp-project/README.md

 1. Make sure you have installed all the dependencies mentioned above
 2. Clone or download this repository, then open a terminal and navigate to this folder
 3. Train, test & evaluate the model by running `python3 main.py [1 | 2]` which performs these actions on `subtask 1 or 2`:
-   1. Load all dataset from the `data/` folder
+   1. Load all data from the `data/` folder
    2. Randomly split the dataset into training & testing set
    3. Generate `answer.txt` for the expected answer of testing set
    4. Train the model and store in the `model.pkl` model file